eons-dev/ebbs/README.md

 Regarding `self.clearBuildPath`, as mentioned above, it is important to not call ebbs on the wrong directory.
 If your Builder does not need a fresh build path, set `self.clearBuildPath = False`.
 With that said, most compilation, packaging, etc. can be broken by stale data from past builds, so ebbs will clear the `buildPath` for you by default.

+You may also have noticed the combination of camelCase and snake_case.
+This is used to specify buildInValues from user_provided_values.
+This convention may change with a future release (let us know what you think!).

-For `supportedProjectTypes`, the `Builder` class will split the folder containing the buildPath (i.e. the `rootPath`, from where ebbs is invoked) on underscores ("_"), storing the first value as `self.projectType` and the second as `self.projectName`.
+For `supportedProjectTypes`, the `Builder` class will split the folder containing the buildPath (i.e. the `rootPath`) on underscores ("_"), storing the first value as `self.projectType` and the second as `self.projectName`.
 The `projectType` is checked against the used language's `supportedProjectTypes`.
 If no match is found, the build is aborted prior to executing the language.
 If you would like your Builder to work with all project types (and thus ignore that whole naming nonsense), set `self.supportedProjectTypes = []`, where none (i.e. `[]`, not actually `None`) means "all".

 You'll also get the following paths variables populated by default: